Colonialism in destru(A)ction

 * 195 Syrian localities (click here to see them separately)

-Since the 1967 war, Israel destroyed 11 Palestinian localities.
+Since the 1967 war, Israel has destroyed 11 Palestinian localities.
 The best known were destroyed during the war itself.
 These are the three villages in the Latrun area across the 1949 Israeli-Jordanian border: ‘Imwas, Yalu and Beit Nuba.
 Since then, however, Israel completely destroyed several more localities, in addition to thousands of houses demolished in existing ones.

 In recent years, Israel has continued its intensive destruction activities in the Jordan Valley and south of Hebron.
-This destruction is accompanied, and sometimes initiated by violent harassments by Jewish settlers who do not enable their Palestinians to lead a normal life.
+This destruction is accompanied, and sometimes initiated by violent harassment by Jewish settlers who do not enable their Palestinians neighbors to lead a normal life.
 Based on a study by B’Tselem the map shows 70 Palestinian localities threatened by total destruction.
 Upon their future erasure, these will represent the “natural” continuation of the Israeli destruction project.
 For years, they have been suffering from massive house demolitions, and their chances of survival are minimal.
 Without significant international intervention, it appears that in the future, when we update the map, these too will be included under the category of localities completely destroyed since 1967.

 * 64 Palestinian localities unrecognized by Israel (click here to see them separately)

 We have also decided to include the communities unrecognized by Israel: 64 Bedouin Palestinian villages in the Negev desert in the south, as well as in the north of the country.
-They are not destroyed but some are threatened by complete destruction.
+They have not been destroyed but some are threatened by complete destruction.
 The fact that Israel persists in its refusal to recognize them leaves them without infrastructures and utilities, so that they are experiencing a kind of protracted destruction.

 Eitan Bronstein Aparicio and Eléonore Merza Bronstein,